naveennamani/offline-docs/README.md

 Last tested on: 2022-05-24

 > pandas uploads the contents of the website as artifacts of docbuild-and-upload workflow.
 Setting up conda environment and running all those commands is honestly an overkill.
-Just go the workflow page, pick a latest successful workflow run and download the artifact.
+Just go to the workflow page, pick a latest successful workflow run and download the artifact.
+Serve using `python -m http.server` for best results

 ## [scipy cookbook](https://scipy-cookbook.readthedocs.io)